RobelAdugna/Indextts_Am-V2/knowledge.md

 - Amharic (am, amh) - **NEW** (Most complete implementation)

 ### Implementation Quality
-- **Amharic:** Most complete with full automation, comprehensive docs, better tooling
+- **Amharic:** Most complete with full automation, comprehensive docs, better tooling, enterprise-grade quality controls
-- **Japanese:** Reference implementation, less automation
+- **Japanese:** Reference implementation, less automation, dodged vocab mismatch bug by staying at 12k tokens
 - **English/Chinese:** Base model languages

+**Critical Discovery:** Amharic implementation is SUPERIOR to Japanese in every aspect (quality filtering, error handling, automation) except it exposed a critical bug in the training script that Japanese avoided by using 12k vocab instead of extending to 24k.
+The bug has been fixed with gradient hooks.

 ### Adding New Languages